crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Size
   Different species have different sizes: Spriggans and Felids are little;
-  Halflings and Kobolds are small; Ogres and Trolls are large; Nagas, Centaurs are large with a medium torso; all other species are medium-sized.
+  Halflings and Kobolds are small; Ogres and Trolls are large; Nagas and Centaurs are large with a medium torso; all other species are medium-sized.
 Many transmutations will change your size too.
 Size affects your evasion: the smaller your character the more evasive it is.
 On the other hand, characters